kpdecker/kpdecker.github.io/_posts/2015-06-25-es6-feature-performance.md

 </table>
 <h3>
 <a id="user-content-forof" class="anchor" href="#forof" aria-hidden="true"><span class="octicon octicon-link"></span></a>For..of</h3>

-<p><code>for..of</code> is universally slower, ranging from 3 to 20x slower for array iteration over classical array iteration.
-When iterating over an object with a custom iterator, the performance is also much slower than <code>for..in</code> iteration with <code>hasOwnProperty</code> checks. </p>
+`for..of` is universally slower, ranging from 3 to 20x slower for array iteration over classical array iteration.
+When iterating over an object with a custom iterator, the performance is also much slower than `for..in` iteration with `hasOwnProperty` checks.
 <table>
 <thead>
 <tr>